-Technically, Direct Admit Seminar is a course that meets once a week the first eight weeks of fall semester.
-But there's so much awesome packed into those eight weeks, we're not even sure where to start.
-The CliffsNotes version:
+Technically, Direct Admit Seminar is a course that meets once a week the first ten weeks of fall semester.
+But there's so much awesome packed into those ten weeks, we're not even sure where to start.

-The Direct Admit Seminar breaks down barriers and guides you through an unfamiliar process: preparing for success in college and in your future career.
+The TL;DR version: The Direct Admit Seminar breaks down barriers and guides you through the unfamiliar process of preparing for success in college and in your future career.

 Most first-year students don't know which way is up in those whirlwind early weeks.
 The seminar is packed full of guidance and advice to get you off on the right foot.
 Armed with this information, you'll create a four-year plan that includes courses, activities outside of class, work experience, and much more.

-Choose the right major.
 Whether you're absolutely positive or squarely on the fence about your major, we'll guide you toward the right one for you.
-We start with your strengths to help you figure out the kind of work you want to do, then work backward to identify the major that'll get you there.
+We start with your talents, skills, and strengths to help you figure out the kind of work you want to do, then work backward to identify the major that'll get you there.
 That's step one.

-Dominate the job search.
-Career fairs can intimidate.
-Everyone's dressed like a Presidential candidate.
-Hordes of people and a maze of booths.
-In seminar, you'll learn how to find an internship or job.
-We'll dive into career resources—like career fairs and HireaHawk, where you'll post your resume and apply for jobs—so when job-search time comes, you're up to speed.
+Career fairs can intimidate—everyone's dressed like a presidential candidate, there are hordes of people, and you're in a maze of booths.
+In seminar, we'll dive into career resources—like career fairs and Handshake, where you'll post your resume and apply for jobs—so when job-search time comes, you're up to speed.